✔ The Impact Analysis is about the topic selected on the Topic Selector.

 ✔ All the statements made in the Impact Analysis are supported by facts and figures coming from identified sources.

 ✔ The headline of the Impact Analysis is an accurate summary of the full content developed in the analysis.
-There are no discrepancies between the headline and the analysis.
+It should always include your most important fact or metric.

 ✔ The sources given to support the analysis are diverse, reliable and trustworthy.